SlothLabsGDMC2023/Onboarding/REPO-SETUP.md

 1. **Copy** the entirety (every folder and file) of your SlothLab local `generator` repository into Amulet's `operations` folder.
 To be clear, this includes directories like `\settlement`, `\buildsite`, or anything else!
 2. You’ll now be able to **test** scripts (like structure generators) directly inside Amulet.
-3. When your structure generator works perfectly, **copy it back** into your main local repo to prepare it for commit and push.
+3. When your additions to the code works perfectly, **copy them back** into your local repo to prepare it for commit and push to a feature branch of your creation.
+Upon sharing your contribution with the lab, we can get it pushed to the master branch.

 > Important: **Always remember to pull before pushing changes!**
 >